bertomartin/git-recipes/07-working-with-the-index.md

   would happen if the very first line in the file has changed -- you might have to edit these ranges in order to get the patch to apply.
 This is, admittedly, an edge case.

+## Continue work on your last commit

+### Problem

+You have committed changes to your local repository, but you just realised your work was not yet complete.
+You could use the `--amend` option of `git-commit` to add new changes to your last commit, but you would like a little more control over the changes in the final commit.

+### Solution

+Using `git-reset` you can undo your last commit, and optionally leave the changes in the index and your working tree.
+You have probably used `git reset --hard` before to completely undo a commit and restore your working tree to the state it was in one or more commits back in time.
+But you could also leave your cumulative changes staged, ready to be committed again, using `git reset --soft` or only leave them in your working tree so you can stage them again using `git reset --mixed` (`--mixed` is the default option).

+Take a look at the following example:

+    $ echo "Hello, world" > README
+    # On branch master
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    # modified:   README
+    #
+    $ git add README
+    $ git status
+    # On branch master
+    # Changes to be committed:
+    #   (use "git reset HEAD <file>..." to unstage)
+    #
+    # modified:   README
+    #
+    $ git commit -m "Example commit"

+We have changed a file and committed that change to the repository.
+If we want to continue working on this commit, we could pretend as if we had never staged or committed this change at all:

+    $ git reset HEAD^
+    $ git status
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    # modified:   README
+    #

+We are now back in the state before we added the changes to `README` to the index.
+This is great if you have a lot of changes, and you want to create a new commit containing only a few of them.
+On the other hand, if you have a lot changes and you want to omit only a few of them, you could use the `--soft` option to leave the index intact:

+    $ git reset --soft HEAD^
+    $ git status
+    # On branch master
+    # Changes to be committed:
+    #   (use "git reset HEAD <file>..." to unstage)
+    #
+    # modified:   README
+    #

+The change seems trivial with a small set of changes in a single commit, but you could just as easily reset to ten or more commits back.
+This would accumulate all changes introduced in those commits as changes in your working tree and index.

+### Discussion

+The `git-reset` program can be used to manipulate the index and working tree of your repository.
+Its options `--soft`, `--mixed` and `--hard` are hardly intention revealing, but once you have tried them all, you will quickly grasp what they do.

+Consider the usage:

+    $ git reset --[soft|mixed|hard] <target>

+`<target>` is a commit or reference, like `HEAD^2` or `c7eb45`, defaulting to `HEAD`.

+* `--soft` only moves `HEAD` to the target;
+* `--mixed` does the same as `--soft`, but also updates the index to reflect the target;
+* `--hard` does the same as `--mixed`, but also updates the working tree to reflect the target.

+It should no longer be a mystery why Git advises you to unstage a file using `git reset HEAD <path>`.
+Considering that `--mixed` is `git-reset`'s default operation mode, what it essentially tells you to do is:

+    $ git reset --mixed HEAD <path>

+As per the description above, Git will make the index look like the contents of HEAD (or: the latest commit) -- essentially as if nothing had been staged since the last commit.
+Since it is operating on a single file, the usual action associated with `--soft` makes no sense, so no references are updated and no commits are abandoned.
+And since `--hard` is not in effect, the working tree is left alone.
+So, your changes are kept on disk, but they will be removed from the index: they are unstaged.

+Note how using `git-reset` can function as an alternative to `git-stash`: you can quickly commit some stuff, move elsewhere, do some work, and then return to your temporary commit, reset it and continue working.
+The main difference is, of course, that your stash is purely local, while a temporary commit isn't -- it is just a commit in the repository, ready to be shared with colleagues.

+## Creating a branch from stashed changes

+### Problem

+You were working on a new feature, when you had to stash your changes and quickly fix a bug.
+You now want to continue working on your feature using your stashed changes, but enough has changed with your bug fix that applying your stash now causes merge conflicts.
+You want to continue working from the point where you saved the stash.

+### Solution

+The `git-stash` program comes with the `branch` subcommand that lets you create a new branch and apply the stash on that branch in one go.
+What's neat is that the branch will be created from the commit that the stash was saved from, so you know the stash will apply cleanly:

+    $ echo "Hello, world" >> README
+    $ git stash
+    Saved working directory and index state WIP on master: 421002c Initial commit HEAD is now at 421002c Initial commit
+    # make some commits here
+    $ git stash brach improve-readme

+This will create a new branch called `improve-readme` starting from `421002c`, check that out, apply the latest stash and drop it.

+## Summarising working tree changes

+### Problem

+In your daily workflow, the regular output from `git-status` might get too verbose for your taste.
+You want something shorter.

+### Solution

+The `git-status` program comes with the handy `--short` (or `-s`) option to display only the bare minimum of information.
+Compare:

+    $ git status
+    # On branch master
+    # Changes to be committed:
+    #   (use "git reset HEAD <file>..." to unstage)
+    #
+    #	modified:   README
+    #
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    #	modified:   LICENSE
+    #
+    # Untracked files:
+    #   (use "git add <file>..." to include in what will be committed)
+    #
+    #	.DS_Store

+With:

+    $ git status -s
+    M  02-a-quick-introduction-to-git.md
+     M 07-working-with-the-index.md
+    ?? assets/outline.md
+    ?? styles.css

+Git uses a single line per file and uses the first two columns of each line to indicate its status: the first to indicate status in the index, the second in the working tree.

+One thing you might miss from this output is the information on the current branch.
+You can bring that back using the `--branch` (or `-b`) option, so your short status output will still display the branch name and tracking information:

+    $ git status -sb
+    ## master
+    M  02-a-quick-introduction-to-git.md
+     M 07-working-with-the-index.md
+    ?? assets/outline.md
+    ?? styles.css

+You might even consider setting up a shell alias:

+    alias gs='git status -sb'